 And there’s no better reflection of how Indians were on the web this Monday than with this gif from Google Trends:

-The clear winner for the Indians was the Union Budget with interest peaking after finance minister Arun Jaitley wrapped up his 1 hour 41 minutes budget speech at 12:46pm.
+interest peaking after finance minister Arun Jaitley wrapped up his 1 hour 41 minutes budget speech at 12:46pm.
 Oscars was at the peak of its trend at 10:30 am in India, soon after the ceremony ended in the United States.

 So, we took Google Trends help to break down the overflowing information: